donnarode/DMR10052018/ReadMe.md

 This is my first attempt at a new file added to a local Git.
+I am now making an edit to this file.